Service Boundary Editor

 - To collect accurate retail water service boundaries to better estimate and project population for utilities for the regional water planning process.
 This boundary viewer will also help in estimating rural population not served by any PWS (and solely relying on private wells).

 - To develop a GIS database and reporting tool to improve the delivery of water data and PWS information collected by the State to the public as part of the Texas Water Use Data Workplan funded by the USGS, which recommended priorities for the state’s water use data improvement.

 - The TWDB will be continually working to update, enhance, and associate relevant public water system information to the geographic boundaries.

 3) Where does the draft boundary data come from?

 The boundaries that preceded the Viewer were developed through a research grant for the TWDB in 2009.
 This layer was created using a conglomerate of data sources, including governmental and self-reported boundaries.
 The Viewer application provides authorized water system personnel a starting point to verify or update boundaries for their retail water service areas.
 The last update date represents when the last time the boundary was submitted by the water system or reviewed by state representatives through the Viewer.

 4) Who is responsible for developing and maintaining this tool?

-The Water Use, Projections, & Planning Division at the TWDB is responsible for collecting and maintaining the boundary data in the Viewer application.
+The Water Supply Planning Division at the TWDB is responsible for collecting and maintaining the boundary data in the Viewer application.

 5) How often will boundaries be updated?